-Stay active and strong through every stage of your pregnancy with this low impact strength training pregnancy workout!
-Eight of the BEST first trimester exercises that are safe to carry into your second and third trimesters as well.
-A 30-minute prenatal workout at home with eight pregnancy-safe strength exercises.
+Stay active and strong during pregnancy with these eight first trimester exercises.
+This low impact strength training workout includes full body exercises that are safe to carry into your second and third trimesters as well.
+A 30-minute prenatal workout at home.

-In general, it’s okay to raise your heart rate, but remember the ‘talk test’.
+In general, it’s best to avoid: ab exercises that cause “coning” or “doming” of the midsection (like full sit ups and crunches), bearing down (movements that places extreme pressure on your abdominal wall and pelvic floor), high impact contact sports, and lying on your stomach or belly down postures.
+While it’s generally okay to raise your heart rate, remember the ‘talk test.’
 With moderate intensity exercise, you should be able to comfortably hold a conversation with a friend while exercising during pregnancy.

-From squats and deadlifts to back rows and shoulder presses — these are 8 safe pregnancy exercises you can do at home with a set of dumbbells.
+From squats and deadlifts to back rows and shoulder presses — these are 8 pregnancy-friendly exercises you can do at home with a set of dumbbells.

 You can start these exercises in your first trimester and carry them with you into your second and third trimesters.
 Build strong legs, glutes, hamstrings, arms, chest, back and shoulders all in just 30 minutes at home!